sgl-project/sglang/docs/en/sampling_params.md

 You can run your own benchmark with desired parameters on your own hardware to make sure it's not OOMing before using.

 Tuning `--mem-fraction-static` and/or `--max-running-requests` will help.
-See [here](hyperparameter_tuning.md#minor-tune---max-prefill-tokens---mem-fraction-static---max-running-requests) for more information.

 ### Benchmarks